 Specializations in the Computer & Digital Forensics Major

-- The specialization in Computer Science will give you the deeper understanding of Computer Science that employers are looking for in their computer and digital forensics teams.
+- The specialization in Computer Science will give you the deeper understanding of programming and algorythms, and how those relate to digital forensics.

-- Through the Cyber Investigation specialization, you will learn how to conduct a cyber investigation and be able to evaluate cyber crime scenes.
+- Through the Cyber Investigation specialization, you will learn how to analyze and prepare digital data for a criminal investigation, including interviewing and white-collar crime.

 - The Digital Forensic Science (4 + 1) program enables you to begin master's level classes in Digital Forensic Science while still taking undergraduate courses.
 You can graduate in five years with both an Undergraduate and Graduate degree.
 If you are interested in pursuing the Graduate Master of Science in Digital Forensic Science program, you must apply during your junior year.
 See your advisor for the best course of action.